rahul-85/simpleAPI/README.md

    * **IP**: This field is the IP address.
 By default, it takes *localhost* as **IP**.
    * **PORT**: This field is the PORT.
 By default, it takes *7000* as **PORT**.

-* After setting up the .env file, serve.py needs to be executed.
-By running this, it shows *"Server started Successfully!"* on a successful start.
+* After setting up the .env file, execute serve.py by `$ python3 serve.py`
+   It will show *"Server started Successfully!"* on successful execution.
 * Now, Open the browser and type the API on the URL.

 ## Requirements